The "I'll Start Tomorrow" Trap: Why Waiting to Invest Costs More Than You Think

 Let's run the numbers at a 10% average annual return.

 Read that again.
 Person A puts in about $10,400 more over their lifetime.
-But they end up with $104,400 more at age 65.
-That extra $10,400 in contributions turned into over a hundred thousand dollars of additional growth.
+But they end up with $303,200 more at age 65.
+That extra $10,400 in contributions turned into more than three hundred thousand dollars of additional growth, a 29-to-1 return on the money Person B skipped.

 Person B didn't do anything wrong.
 They invested consistently for 30 years.
 That's admirable.
 But those first 10 years that Person A had?
 That early money had the longest time to compound.
 It did the most work.